This topic describes how to create an ApsaraDB RDS for MySQL instance.

 In the top navigation bar, select the region where the RDS instance resides.
 Then, you can find the RDS instance.

-- The selected zone cannot provide the required number of resources.
+- The zone that you selected cannot provide sufficient resources.

-Resources in zones are dynamically allocated.
-After you submit the purchase order, the selected zone may be unable to provide the required number of resources.
+Resources are dynamically allocated within zones.
+After you submit the purchase order, the zone that you selected may run out of resources.
 As a result, the RDS instance cannot be created.
-In this case, we recommend that you select another zone and try again.
-If the RDS instance cannot be created, you can go to the Orders page in the Billing Management console to view the refunded fee.
+We recommend that you select a different zone and try again.
+If the RDS instance still cannot be created, you can go to the the Orders page in the Billing Management console to view the refunded fee.

 - How do I authorize a RAM user to manage my RDS instance?

-For more information, see Use RAM to manage ApsaraDB for RDS permissions.
+For more information, see Use RAM to manage ApsaraDB RDS permissions.

-- If my RDS instance resides in a VPC, how many private IP addresses does the instance
+- If my RDS instance resides in a VPC, how many private IP addresses does it have?

-The number of private IP addresses that your RDS instance occupies varies based on the selected database engine and the selected RDS edition.
+The number of private IP addresses that your RDS instance has varies based on the database engine and RDS edition that are used.

-- MySQL 5.7 and 8.0 on RDS High-availability Edition (with standard or enhanced SSDs): 3
+- MySQL 5.7 and 8.0 on RDS High-availability Edition with standard SSDs or ESSDs: 3

-- MySQL 5.7 and 8.0 on RDS Enterprise Edition (with standard or enhanced SSDs): 1
+- MySQL 5.7 and 8.0 on RDS Enterprise Edition with standard SSDs or ESSDs: 1